Proportional Participatory Budgeting with Projects Interaction: Aggregation Algorithms

-Our starting point is the Rule~X (RX) algorithm recently introduced by \citet{peters2020proportional}.
-RX is an iterative rule, which starts with ``allocating" each voter an equal share of the budget $\frac{L}{|V|}$, and initialize an empty outcome $B=\varnothing$; then sequentially adds projects to $B$.
-At each step, in order to choose some project $p\in A\setminus B$, each voter needs to pay an amount that is proportional to her utility from the project, but no more than her remaining budget (note that with approval utilities this means only agents that approve the project pay).
+Our starting point is the Method of Equal Shares (ES) introduced by \citet{peters2021proportional}.
+ES is an iterative rule, which starts with ``allocating" each voter an equal share of the budget $\frac{L}{|V|}$, initializes an empty outcome $W=\varnothing$; then it sequentially adds projects to $W$.
+At each step, to choose some project $p\in P\setminus W$, each voter needs to pay an amount that is proportional to her utility from the project, but no more than her remaining budget (note that with approval utilities this means only agents that approve the project pay).
 The total payment should cover the cost of the project.